kotlin-orm/ktorm/hexo-docs/source/en/sequence-aggregation.md

 ): C?
 ```

-It's a terminal operation, and it accepts a closure as its paramter, in which we need to return an aggregate expression.
+It's a terminal operation, and it accepts a closure as its parameter, in which we need to return an aggregate expression.
 Ktorm will create an aggregate query, using the current filter condition and selecting the aggregate expression specified by us, then execute the query and obtain the aggregate result.
 The following code obtains the max salary in department 1:

 ```kotlin
 val max = Employees